 While your mother may have told you never to talk to strangers, the same advice is needed when dealing with the virtual world online.
-You know that you shouldn’t share your bank details with anyone, yet, are you sure that the website you are logging in is actually your bank’s website and not some cybercriminals creation?
+You know that you shouldn’t share your bank details with anyone, yet, are you sure that the website you are logging in is actually your bank’s website and not some cybercriminal’s creation?
+The media typically covers at least one big cyber-security story a week.
+However, many more go unnoticed.
+This is a major problem for any organization that has valuable information to protect – especially those companies that are involved in the world of data events (see related concepts like what is event data guide?).
 The World-Wide-Web is increasingly becoming a dangerous place and network threats have become a daily source of a headache to internet users and businesses and everyone needs to be extra vigilant online.

-Though you might have invested in the next-generation of defences against malware, there are still numerous unknown network security threats lurking behind your screen.
+Though you might have invested in the next generation of defenses against malware, there are still numerous unknown network security threats lurking behind your screen.
 You need to be aware of all these threats to stay safe online.
 Here’s a brief summary of some of these threats:

 This stands for malicious software and refers to a variety of hostile and intrusive software or program code.